MKLab-ITI/pygrank/tutorials/documentation.md

 1% of graph nodes are ommitted from loaders 1-4.

-All the above loaders take as an argument a list of datasets and, if convenient, a secondary argument of a folder location `path="data"` (take care *not* to add a trailing slash) in which to download or load the datasets from.
+All the above loaders take as an argument a list of datasets and, if convenient, a secondary argument of a directory location `path="data"` (take care *not* to add a trailing slash) in which to download or load the datasets from.
 Loaders are iterables and thus they need to be re-defined to traverse through datasets again.
 For example, the following code can be used to load datasets for overlapping community detection